Consejo Nacional de Areas Protegidas

-The National Council for Protected Areas (in Spanish: Consejo Nacional de Areas Protegidas, CONAP) is the government agency of that has as its mission the conservation and the sustainable use of the biological diversity and protected areas of Guatemala.
+The National Council for Protected Areas (in Spanish: Consejo Nacional de Áreas Protegidas, CONAP) is the government agency of Guatemala that has as its mission the conservation and the sustainable use of the biological diversity and protected areas of Guatemala.
 CONAP was created by Decree 4-89, or the Law of Protected Areas (in Spanish: Ley de Areas Protegidas, LAP) gave jurisdiction to over the System of Protected Areas of Guatemala (in Spanish: Sistema Guatemalteco de Áreas Protegidas, SIGAP), which is the conglomeration of all protected areas, and those under special protection in the country.